Bridge to let mortgages

 Working with a broker gives you access to the full market, including both banks and niche Bridge to Let mortgage lenders, ensuring you get the most suitable deal for your project and exit strategy.

-Bridging loans can be approved very quickly — often within 24 to 48 hours, with funds released in as little as 5 to 10 working days, depending on the complexity of the case.
+GET IN TOUCHBridging loans can be approved very quickly, often within 24 to 48 hours, with funds released in as little as 5 to 10 working days, depending on the complexity of the case.

 Initial approval (also known as an agreement in principle) is usually fast because bridging lenders focus more on the property value, available equity, and exit strategy, rather than lengthy income checks or affordability assessments.